system76/docs/_articles/live-disk.md

 ---
 layout: article
-title: Create and use a live disk
+title: Create and Use a Live Disk
 description: >
   You can run Ubuntu from a USB or DVD for hardware testing, recovering your environment, or reinstalling.
 keywords: